t3l3machus/Synergy-httpx/README.md

 python3 synergy_httpx.py [-h] [-c CERT] [-k KEY] [-p PORT] [-q] [-i INTERFACE]
 ```

- - If you provide cert.pem and key.pem files when you execute `synergy_httpx.py`, it will run with SSL.
-You can use the "serve" and "release" prompt commands to associate server path names with local files to be used as a response body to GET/POST requests, while the server is running.
+ - If you provide cert.pem and key.pem files when you execute `synergy_httpx.py`, the server will run with SSL (https).
+ - You can use the "serve" and "release" prompt commands to associate/disassociate server path names with local files to be used as a response body to GET/POST requests, while the server is running.
+There are two standard hardcoded endpoints, 1 x GET mainly for connectivity tests and 1 x POST that will print the request body to the stdout, useful for intercepting data and sending them to your server via http(s).
  - You can predifine endpoints (server paths mapped to local files) by editting the `user_defined_endpoints` dict in `synergy_httpx.py` (there are examples).
+ - Use the "endpoints" prompt command to list all of the server's active endpoints.